-What should be the floor in the kitchen?What to choose: tile, wood or linoleum?
-What should be guided first of all - beauty, comfort or durability?
-We will help you figure it out and show you what to look for When designing your own kitchen, one of the most important decisions will be the selection of floor material.
+What should the flooring be in the kitchen?What to choose: tiles, wood or linoleum?
+What should you focus on first and foremost – beauty, comfort or durability?
+We will help you figure this out and show you what to pay attention to When designing your own kitchen, one of the most important decisions will be the choice of flooring material.
 The market now offers a wide variety of options: tiles, wood, linoleum, laminate, cork, self-leveling floor.
-Most, without going into details, will choose tiles.
-But if you look in more detail, it turns out that all the materials listed are worthy of consideration and have both pluses and minuses.
-Only by carefully studying all aspects, you can get the perfect kitchen, the floor of which will delight you with its appearance and functionality for many years.
-Let's take a closer look at each of the options.
-1. Laminate This is a multi-layer synthetic covering that looks like a wooden floor.
+Most people, without going into details, will choose tiles.
+But if you look into it in more detail, it turns out that all of the listed materials are worth considering and have both pros and cons.
+Only by carefully studying all the aspects will you be able to get the perfect kitchen, the floor of which will delight you with its appearance and functionality for many years.
+Let's consider each of the options in more detail.
+1. Laminate This is a multi-layer synthetic coating that externally imitates a wooden floor.
 It is a panel based on chipboard or fiberboard, pressed in layers with specialized paper.
 A high-strength melamine film is applied to the outer surface.
 Based on your taste preferences, you can choose a variety of textures and colors that imitate any type of wood.
 Pros:

 - more warm material, unlike tiles;